Michaelangel007/blog/README.md

 * https://mapr.com/blog/5-google-projects-changed-big-data-forever/

-Having "mastered" text searching, Google went onto to indexing Pictures and Video -- but we didn't know it at the time as they quiet for almost a decade.
+Having "mastered" text searching Google went onto to indexing Pictures and Video -- but we didn't know it at the time as they were quiet for almost a decade.

-We'd hear rumors about Google being anal retentive over power usage.
+Every now and then we'd hear rumors about Google being anal retentive over power usage.

 In 2009 we finally got the answer.
-They had been building servers with their OWN DC power!
+They had been building servers with **their OWN DC power!**

 * https://www.cnet.com/news/google-uncloaks-once-secret-server-10209580/

 > Google's big surprise: each server has its own 12-volt battery to supply power if there's a problem with the main source of electricity.
-The company also revealed for the first time that since 2005, its data centers have been composed of standard shipping containers--each with 1,160 servers and a power consumption that can reach 250 kilowatts.
+The company also revealed for the first time that since 2005, its data centers have been composed of standard shipping containers -- each with 1,160 servers and a power consumption that can reach 250 kilowatts.

-But _why_ was Google been completely crazy over power efficiency?
+But _why_ had Google been going completely crazy over power efficiency?

 * https://www.google.com/about/datacenters/efficiency/internal/

-We know that the indexing the web (and servicing requests) takes up a TON of (disk and memory) space.
+We know that the indexing the web (and servicing requests) takes up a TON of (disk and memory) space when you have millions of people performing search.

 If Google could cut the costs of electricity PER server that would add up.
 Exactly how many serves does Google have??
 In 2011, it was estimated they had 900,000 servers!